-5 harsh truths about your expat lifestyle that are standing in the way of your future
+5 harsh truths about your global lifestyle that are standing in the way of your ideal future

 Only 16% have set retirement planning as a financial priority.